Regions and Availability Domains

 Use fault domains to do the following things:

-- Protect against unexpected hardware failures or power supply failures.
+- Protect against unexpected hardware failures.

 - Protect against planned outages because of Compute hardware maintenance.

 Trial, free tier, and pay-as-you-go tenancies are limited to one subscribed region.
 You can request an increase to the limit for pay-as-you-go tenancies, see To request a subscribed region limit increase for more information.

 Universal monthly credit tenancies can subscribe to all publicly released commercial regions.

 Requesting a Limit Increase to the Subscribed Region Count

 You can submit a request to increase the subscribed region count for your tenancies from within the Console.
 If you try to subscribe to a region beyond the limit for your tenancy, you'll be prompted to submit a limit increase request.
 Additionally, you can launch the request from the service limits page or at any time by clicking the link under the Help menu ().

 Open the Help menu (), go to Support and click Request service limit increase.